 Naomi Gilad - Comparative Literature

-Comparative Literature crosses the boundaries between literature and film, visual arts and popular culture.
-You discover works from the ancient classics of Greece and Rome to the modern age, developing an understanding of historical and cross-cultural literary traditions and the ways in which they interact.
+Discover works ranging from the ancient classics of Greece and Rome to the modern age.
+Develop an understanding of historical and cross-cultural literary traditions and the ways in which they interact, and explore what literature can tell us about different social, cultural and historical periods.

-Explore questions such as: How have writers such as James Joyce engaged with Greek mythology?
+Throughout your course you will explore questions such as: What can a book say that a film cannot?
+What makes a tragedy by Sophocles so different from one written by Shakespeare?
+How have writers such as James Joyce engaged with Greek mythology?
 What is the evolution of the fairy tale from Charles Perrault to Walt Disney?
 In what ways might an English nineteenth-century novel of female adultery relate to a French, German, or Russian one?

-Themes and areas you will explore include fiction and power; sex and gender; childhood and adolescence; crime fiction; literature and testimony; literature and seduction and creative writing.
+Themes and areas you may explore include politics, testimony and power; the fairy tale; crime fiction; Latin American fiction, postcolonial literature; literature and seduction and creative writing.

 If you are an international student, visit our International Student website for further information about entry requirements for your country, including details of the International Foundation Programmes.
 Please note that international fee-paying students who require a Student visa cannot undertake a part-time programme due to visa restrictions.